Guidelines for Testing Services on Campus

 6. Students are responsible for reminding the instructor that he/she will be taking the test at the RAAC.
 This is done by submitting the electronic accommodated testing request form, for each test that they want academic adjustments for.

 7. Instructors are responsible for completing the Instructions for Testing form for EACH exam.
 Clarify special test conditions on the form such as open book, open notes, calculators allowed, etc. Most importantly, instructor should note the amount of time they are allowing the class to take the exam.

 8. Instructors should ensure that the exams arrive at least 48 hours before the scheduled time of the exam.
 Cooperation regarding flexibility of scheduling exams is very important.
 Preferred method of delivery is electronically.

 9. Students are expected to arrive on time to take their exams.
-If students arrive more than 15 minutes late, they will only be allowed to take the exam if space is available.
+If students arrive more than 15 minutes late, they will be allowed to take the exam only if space is available.
 Students will not be given extra time if they arrive late.
 In the event that services cannot be provided, the student is responsible for making alternative arrangements with the professor.

 STUDENTS ARE EXPECTED TO UPHOLD THE INTEGRITY OF THE EXAMINATION PROCESS AND ARE SUBJECT TO DISCIPLINARY ACTION FOR ACADEMIC MISCONDUCT.

 & studying tools